sonniebailey/sonniebailey.github.io/about-content.md

-This page includes a lot of information about Fairhaven Wealth and the service it offers.
-Below is a high-level summary.
-Underneath the table of contents is more detailed information, and within those sections, there are areas you can expand to get even more info.

-- Fairhaven Wealth is fiercely independent.
+## Executive summary

-- When you deal with Fairhaven Wealth, you deal with Sonnie Bailey.
+When you deal with Fairhaven Wealth, you deal with Sonnie Bailey.
+I operate Fairhaven Wealth in a fiercely independent manner.

-- Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.
+Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.

-- The service is more focused on helping to identify your situation as it stands, and the decisions available to you, enabling you to make your own informed decisions, whatever they may be.
-The service is not about providing you with a comprehensive financial plan, but helping your develop your own insight and confidence with the decisions you're making.Where necessary and appropriate, financial advice will be provided.

-- Prepare as much or as little as you like for the initial conversation.
-We don't ask you to fill in any forms, or provide any specific information prior to the first conversation.

-- This is a one-off service.
-We are not looking to engage in an relationship that will involve regular, ongoing fees.
+The cost of Fairhaven Wealth's one-off service is $5,000 including GST – assuming it meets or exceeds your expectations.
+Your minimum commitment is $1,000, paid before the first meeting.
+Whether you pay more than this, and how much more, depends on how you rate the the service on a 5-star basis (ie, you only pay the full $5,000 if the service is a 5-star service).

-- We don't touch your money.
+We don't touch your money.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice we provide.
+We provide one-off services.
+We aren't looking to engage in an relationship that will involve regular, ongoing fees.

-- This service is terrific for some people, but not appropriate for most people.
+Fairhaven Wealth's service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.

-- Fairhaven Wealth has had many happy clients You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).
+Fairhaven Wealth has had many happy clients You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

-More information is below.
-(A *lot* more information!)

 ## Fairhaven Wealth's service and price

 ### What service does Fairhaven Wealth provide?

 Fairhaven Wealth provides a single service to all of its clients.
-I call it an INSIGHT service.

-This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more emails, supporting these conversations and providing a high-level overview of what we discussed during each of the meetings.
+This service consists of two three-hour discussions, within approximately one week of each other.
+These meetings are followed by one or more emails, supporting these conversations and providing a high-level overview of what we discussed during each of the meetings.

 ### How much does this service cost?

 $5,000 including GST, assuming the service meets or exceeds your expectations.

-### Fairhaven Wealth's 5-star payment policy
+The minimum cost is $1,000.
+You pay this before the first meeting.
+You only pay more if you rate the service to be a 2-star service or higher, with the amount you pay being linked to how valuable you found it, as set out in the table below.

 <div class="payment-table-container" style="max-width: 800px; margin: 30px auto; position: relative;">
     <table class="payment-table" style="width: 100%; border-collapse: collapse; color: var(--text-color); font-family: 'Raleway', sans-serif; margin-bottom: 20px; position: relative;">